 I can find joy in God.

-For many, the cares of this world have been especially burdensome this year.
+For many of you, the cares of this world are especially burdensome.
 However, because of God, we can still find joy!
 This is a great mom affirmation.

 “When the cares of my heart are many, your consolations cheer my soul.”
 Psalm 94:19